ArctosDB/documentation-wiki/_how_to/How-to-Contribute-Content-to-Arctos-Handbook.markdown

 Arctos Handbook content can be created or edited by anyone who is a member of the ArctosDB "Users" team (see "[How to Use GitHub for Arctos](/how_to/How-to-Use-Github-for-Arctos)").
 That team has "write" access to the ArctosDB/documentation-wiki repository in GitHub.
 Anyone can view the content, but you need to be added to the "Users" team by an ArctosDB administrator in order to make changes.

-Arctos users who want the ability to create or edit Documentation and "How-to Guides" should contact dustymc@gmail.com or mkoo@berkeley.edu or ccicero@berkeley.edu in order to be added to the "Users" team.
+Arctos users who want the ability to create or edit the Handbook or create or Edit Documentation and "How-to Guides" should contact dustymc@gmail.com or mkoo@berkeley.edu or ccicero@berkeley.edu in order to be added to the "Users" team.
 We encourage Curators/Collection Managers to engage students in writing "How-to Guides."
 However, students will not be able to post them to the wiki site; instead, they will need to submit the content to a member of the ArctosDB "Users" team (e.g., their supervisor) who can then post the content.

 >**TIP**: Documentation pages are written in [Markdown](https://guides.github.com/features/mastering-markdown/), which is dead simple to learn.
 [Here's a cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).